lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-4.rst

     Figure 5:  The screenshot illustrating the job monitor.

 **8. Learn about individual jobs.**  In the column with a header "control" click on the green "wave" for a job of choice - this will bring you to that job, and if completed - will reveal the results.
-Click on the circle with a letter "i" - this wkll show your search converted to an ADQL query.
+Click on the circle with a letter "i" - this will show your search converted to an ADQL query.
 Clicking on the red "garbage can" will delete the job.